Cybex Sirona M Car Seat: Full Review

 You may not have heard of Cybex before, but they are a large German baby product company that has a strong reputation for quality, safety, reliability, style, and features.
-A few of their car seats are imported to the USA, including the Cybex Aton infant car seat (see our review of the Cybex Aton here), and this Cybex Sirona convertible car seat.
+A few of their car seats are imported to the USA, including the Cybex Aton infant car seat (see the Cybex Aton 2 in our annual reviews of the best infant car seats), and this Cybex Sirona convertible car seat.

 Let's get into our full review of this innovative car seat!

 Pros: Premium fit and finish, Smart SensorSafe technology, Extra "Linear" side-impact protection, EPS energy-absorbing foam, Soft and comfortable, Premium LATCH connectors, Durable and easy-clean fabric, Tons of easy adjustments, Approved for air travel, No-rethread harness.

 Cons: Bulky, wide and large, Only for vehicles newer than 2007, No steel-reinforced frame, Rear-facing limited to 40 pounds, Bucket style seat difficult to get into and out of, No booster mode, Too expensive (about $330).